Foods to avoid for damaged skin

 If you look through the countless studies done on skin conditions of all sorts, you’ll see that inflammation is often the culprit.
 So it just makes sense that many of the foods on the “naughty” list are those that promote inflammation.

 That’s certainly the case when it comes to meat high in saturated fats.
 According to the University of Maryland Medical Center, people with atopic dermatitis (really you can apply that to any inflammation-based condition) should avoid fatty meats and choose foods rich in omega-3s instead.
+Other studies suggest that the nitrates found in many processed meats can potentially break down elastin and collagen, resulting in premature aging.

 4. Dairy Products